-- 1 Truncates the rs_statrun and rs_statdetail system tables. - 2 Resets all counters. - 3 Turns on all counters. - 4 Puts your session to sleep for the specified sample period. - 5 Writes the requested counters to the RSSD at the end of each observation period. - 6 Turns off all counters.
+- 1 Truncates the rs_statrun and rs_statdetail system tables if the configuration parameter stats_reset_rssd is set to on.

+- 2 Resets all counters.

+- 3 Turns on all counters.

+- 4 Writes the requested counters to the RSSD at the end of each observation period.

+- 5 Turns off all counters.

-Note Make sure that you have dumped any needed information from rs_statrun and rs_statdetail before executing admin stats with the save option.
-See "Using the rs_dump_stats procedure" on page 186 for information about dumping information from these tables.
+Note To keep old sampling data, set the configuration parameter stats_reset_rssd to off or make sure that you have dumped any needed information from rs_statrun and rs_statdetail before executing admin stats with the save option.
+See "Using the rs_dump_stats procedure" on page 194 for information about dumping information from these tables.